 There are two main exceptions to the AWR:

 b) The second AWR exception applies to professionals in business on their own terms.
-For example, the AWR does not apply to contractors operating through a personal service company (PSC) because they are considered in business on their own terms and are not employers or workers in the traditional sense.
+For example, the AWR does not apply to contractors operating through a personal service company (PSC) because they are considered in business on their own terms and are not workers in the traditional sense.
 However, the AWR does protect agency workers operating through an intermediary – such as an umbrella company.

 What is included for temporary workers under the AWR?